cscheatham/git-notes/branches.md

 A git branch is a pointer to the latest commit of one version of a project.
+Branches are useful for testing variations of your code.
+This is on the branch "master".